Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_anchors.md

 # Spatial Anchors

-ISAR supports use of spatial anchors in Unity for use with HoloLens 2 client and contains the implementation of Unity's AR Subsystems which provide the functionality requested by AR Foundation.
-[ISAR](ar_foundation.md) includes associated spatial anchor subsystem for the required functionality.
+Hololight Stream supports use of spatial anchors in Unity for use with HoloLens 2 client and contains the implementation of Unity's AR Subsystems which provide the functionality requested by AR Foundation.
+[Hololight Stream AR Foundation](ar_foundation.md) includes associated spatial anchor subsystem for the required functionality.

 > :warning: This feature is only supported on the HoloLens 2 Client.